illinoistech-itm/jhajek/itmt-430/team-project-weekly-sprints/sprint-02/Readme.md

   * We need to see your face
   * If recorded, find a quiet place, focus on audio and or use head phones and make a quality recoding.
   * There are OTS recording studios in the basement of Stuart Building and I have recording equipment available in the Smart Lab as well.

-Demonstrate the implementations of the above requirements

-* Introduce your teammates
-* Demonstrate your team Compact
-* Show Project Management Tool, GitHub, and Chat tool integration and that each member is participating
-* Demonstrate your project overview form the About.md
-* Present a walk-through of your site's design documents, explaining its functionality

 ### What to Deliver to Blackboard